hpcaitech/ColossalAI/applications/Chat/evaluate/README.md

 | "summarization"  |       "fidelity"        |             |                              |
 |                  |      "conciseness"      |             |                              |

-> **NOTE:**  For categories which don't have standard answers such as `brainstorming`, you should avoid using automatic metrics such as `BLEU` and `ROUGE` which are based on similarity measures and you should use `Distinct` instead in your config file.
+> **NOTE:**  For categories which don't have standard answers such as `brainstorming`, you should avoid using automatic metrics such as `BLEU` and `ROUGE` which are based on similarity measures, and you should use `Distinct` instead in your config file.

 #### Evaluate